Document

 Presumptive Taxation

-Presumptive taxation for businesses is covered under section 44AD of the income tax act.
-Any business which has a turnover of less than Rs 2 crore can opt to be taxed presumptively.
-They must declare profits of 8% for non-digital transactions or 6% for digital transactions, whichever one is applicable.
-The following businesses are excluded from presumptive taxation:
+Presumptive taxation for businesses is covered under Section 44AD of the income tax act.
+Any business which has a turnover of less than Rs 2 crore can opt to be taxed on presumptive basis.
+They must declare profits of 8% of turnover/gross receipts for non-digital transactions or 6% for digital transactions, whichever is applicable.
+The following businesses are not allowed to opt for presumptive taxation:

 a.
 Life insurance agents.